praetorian-inc/mitm-vm/README.md

 5. [Turn your Macbook into a Wireless Acces Point](http://support.apple.com/kb/PH13855?locale=en_US)

 6. Confirm that the device you want to mitm can access the internet.
 I typically test this by pinging 8.8.8.8 on my host.
-If I actually get a response, I will check that it is filtering through the vm.
-To confirm this, run tcpdump on the vm (make sure you specify the correct interface!).
+If I actually get a response, I will check that it is filtering through the VM.
+To confirm this, run tcpdump on the VM (make sure you specify the correct interface!).

 7. Run `vagrant ssh` to get on the mitm-vm and do all your sniffing/modifying/etc.